Five Tips for Families with Dogs and (Soon to Be) Mobile Children

 ➜ Playing fetch with the child or when the child is present

-Check out the reel below for ideas and important safety rules.
+Check out this reel and the reel below for ideas and important safety rules.

 ➜ Being the clean-up crew after meals